Chaostheorie/Penta-Tournament/README.md

 # Installation

 Penta Tournament consists of two different parts.
 At the moment the `Frontend` points all of the requests to `http://localhost/api` e.g. the `Backend` Flask server should be running on the same machine.
-This will be changed in the future
+This will be changed in the future.
+Out of the box there is no Data included.

 First clone/ download the repository: